aws/aws-cdk-rfcs/text/0477-policy-validation.md

 ```

-The `validate` method returns an instance of `ValidationPluginReport`, which
+The `validate` method returns an instance of `PolicyValidationPluginReport`, which
 tells the CDK whether the templates are compliant, which violations were found
 (if any), and any metadata about the report.
 These are the report related
 interfaces: